 Best Free: Hole19

 Available for Apple and Android mobile devices, including watches, Hole19 provides a high-quality golf GPS app for free.
-There are a wide range of golf GPS apps that are free or at least partially free, and Hole19 is no exception with a Premium stat-tracking function, but what sets this app apart from the rest is the excellent user-interface and intuitive, stylish design.
+There is a wide range of golf GPS apps that are free or at least partially free, and Hole19 is no exception with a Premium stat-tracking function, but what sets this app apart from the rest is the excellent user-interface and intuitive, stylish design.

 With this free app, you can view your distance to the front, center, and back of the green on tons of courses.
-You also get a bird’s eye satellite image of the course not— a cartoonish rendering — that lets you see hazards, doglegs, and anything else the course may be hiding.
+You also get a bird’s eye satellite image of the course not — a cartoonish rendering — that lets you see hazards, doglegs, and anything else the course may be hiding.
 Hole19 also has a great scorecard function that looks professional and fun, more at home on a professional sports app than a free golf one.
 You can book times and tie your game into social media with ease as well with the Hole19 app.
 It’s simply fun, free, and can help your game.

 Best for Greens: GolfLogix

-Most golf GPS apps are focused on helping you get onto the green.
+Most of the best golf GPS apps are focused on helping you get onto the green.
 However, GolfLogix takes it one step further.
 This hugely popular golf app has added a feature that lets golfers see the green as they would in a video game or during a broadcast of the Master's, with a 3D, topographical and in-depth map of each green.

 The GolfLogix app is among the most downloaded ever and features more than 8,000 golf courses.
 Available through the Apple or Google Play stores, this app has many of the fairway features of other GPS apps.
 The Putt Breaks feature is what sets this app apart.
 It allows you to simply click the location of your ball on the smartphone screen and drag the box to wherever you want to hit it on the green.
 This will show you a close-up and accurate map of the green, made with laser scanners by GolfLogix.
 The zoom-able 3D map is complete with arrows showing the location and direction of all the contours of the green.
 Putt Breaks comes as a free trial and can help you seriously improve your short game.
 This app gives you data about golf courses you didn’t even know existed.